tolauwae/phd-thesis/src/remote/remote.typ

 @lst.smartlamp shows the source code of the software running on the ESP.
 On the left side, we import the WARDuino primitives, and we define some constants and helper functions.
-On the right side, we have the main entry point of the program, starting at Line #main.
+On the right side, we have the main entry point of the program, starting at #line(main).
 The main function first sets the correct modes of the $mono("LED")$ and $mono("BUTTON")$ pins.
-Next, it connects to the Wi-Fi network and prints the local IP address of the device on success (Lines #{wifiStart}-#wifiEnd).
+Next, it connects to the Wi-Fi network and prints the local IP address of the device on success (#range(wifiStart, wifiEnd, separator: [--])).
-When the microcontroller is connected to the network, it connects to the MQTT broker (Lines #{wifiEnd}-#subscribe).
+When the microcontroller is connected to the network, it connects to the MQTT broker (#range(wifiEnd, subscribe, separator: [--])).
 In @remote:developing, we already discussed the code required to set up these connections.

-With an established connection, the microcontroller subscribes to the "LED" MQTT topic on Line #subscribe.
+With an established connection, the microcontroller subscribes to the "LED" MQTT topic on #line(subscribe).
-The supplied callback is defined on Lines #callback to #callbackEnd.
+The supplied callback is defined on #range(callback, callbackEnd).
 It takes two arguments, the topic and the payload of the incoming message.
 First, it prints the message to the serial port using $mono("print")$.
 Then, we inspect the payload, if it is the string "on", we turn the LED on by using $mono("digitalWrite")$, otherwise we turn the LED off.